epddeveloper/todo-list/README.md

 To Do:
 - debug in ng lint
--add login i register component and in menu
+-add login i register component and in menu, add components to routing and to menu, add bootstrap -create backend
--create backend
 - add validation in form
-- add login and register user
 - fix edition
--fix acceptation  -disable buttons blovk if accepted and change colour -exercise postman
+-exercise postman

 -write tests